Charity Isle of Man Crimestoppers has launched its new ‘Fearless’ campaign, which looks to enhance anonymity for those providing criminal information.

 The dedicated youth programme looks to provide young people with the ability to offer information about crime with 100% guaranteed anonymity.

-The promotion links with ‘Safeguarding Week’, which starts on November 11, which provides an opportunity to inform the island’s young people about the Fearless campaign.
+The promotion links with ‘Safeguarding Week’, which began on November 11.
+It provides an opportunity to inform the island’s young people about the Fearless campaign.

 ‘The reasons for this included fear of being labelled a “snitch”, a word which carries a lot of negativity.